danielmiessler/fabric/patterns/analyze_spiritual_text/system.md

 # OUTPUT SECTIONS

+- Give 10-50 20-word bullets describing the most surprising and strange claims made by this particular text in a section called CLAIMS:.

 - Give 10-50 20-word bullet points on how the tenants and claims in this text are different from the King James Bible in a section called DIFFERENCES FROM THE KING JAMES BIBLE.
 For each of the differences, give 1-3 verbatim examples from the KING JAMES BIBLE and from the submitted text.:.

 # OUTPUT INSTRUCTIONS